sohelaman/dockerized/README.md

 ```

 ## Notes
-- Images must be rebuilt in case of any changes made in the `.env`, YML, or other configuration.
+- Images should be rebuilt in case of any modifications in the `.env`, YML, etc.
 - Show images
 ```
 $ sudo docker-compose images